Paratrigona subnuda: Foraging behaviors

-Fight activity is crucial for foraging behaviors of the P. subnuda and is dependent upon many environment factors.
+Flight activity is crucial for foraging behaviors of the P. subnuda and is dependent upon many environment factors.
 These factors include temperature, luminous intensity, relative humidity, rain and wind levels.
 Their foraging behaviors can also be influenced by biotic factors which include availability of floral resources, their physiology and internal conditions of the colony (food supply and queen productivity).
 Specifically for P. subnuda, the greatest flight activity was found to arise during temperatures between 24.0 °C and 25.0 °C. They forage for pollen and nectar, which are then stored within nest pots. (cited in Oliveira-Abreu et al. 2014).
-The bee species, Geotrigona mombuca, is found within in the same subterranean habitat and has a similar foraging activity patterns above 22.0 °C. The biogeographical and foraging congruence suggest a possible common history between the two species.
+The bee species, Geotrigona mombuca, is found in the same subterranean habitat and has a similar foraging activity patterns above 22.0 °C. The biogeographical and foraging congruence suggest a possible common history between the two species.

 Studies have shown that P. subnuda and Scaptotrigona bipunctata are the most numerically dominant stingless bee foragers of flowers found in Cantareira Forest, accounting for more than 80% of all stingless bees found foraging.
 They were most commonly found in the upper strata (above 7m) in the Neotropics.
 Yet, P. subnuda were found foraging in the lower strata during shortage of mass flowering or high availability of attractive flowering in the lower strata.
 P. subnuda is particularly active in the upper strata as they are “pre-adapted” to forage while exposed to direct sunlight due to their large surface to volume ratio.
 Foraging in the lower strata during shortage periods represents an example of their opportunistic foraging strategies.